An Garda Síochána

 Following the establishment of the Irish Free State in 1922, the Dublin Metropolitan Police merged with the recently established An Garda Síochána in 1925.

 Today, An Garda Síochána is a community based organisation with over 14,500 Garda and Civilian employees, who serve all sections of the community.

 Headquartered in Dublin’s Phoenix Park, we are represented in every county in Ireland, listening to, acting and working with the community.
-The current Garda Commissioner is Martin Callinan, who was appointed in 2010.
+The current Interim Garda Commissioner is Noirín O’Sullivan (Martin Callinan retired on the 25th March 2014).

 Some of An Garda Síochána’s core functions include: